What is Raynaud's phenomenon?

 How is Raynaud's phenomenon diagnosed?

-There are no simple tests that your doctor can use to see if you have Raynaud's.
-You may have a blood test or other tests to rule out certain diseases that may be causing your symptoms.
+There are no tests that can show that you have Raynaud's.
+But your doctor may do a blood test or other tests to rule out diseases that may be causing your symptoms.

 How is it treated?